RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 ```

 ### Out-of-date-ness
-You want to be able to tell how old a version is / how potentially out of date it is .
+You want to be able to tell how old a version is / how potentially out of date it is.

 ```
 Ex: PyCharm 2017 is X years old from todays date